-As previously reported and described in the Company's prior periodic reports, including most recently in its Form 10-Q for the quarter ended September 30, 2019, former civil immigration detainees at the Aurora Immigration Processing Center filed a class action lawsuit on October 22, 2014, against the Company in the United States District Court for the District of Colorado (the "Court").
+As previously reported and described in our prior periodic reports, including most recently in our Form 10-Q for the quarter ended June 30, 2018, on February 8, 2017, former civil immigration detainees at the Aurora Immigration Detention Center filed a class action lawsuit on October 22, 2014, against the Company in the United States District Court for the District of Colorado (the "Court").
 The complaint alleges that the Company was in violation of the Colorado Minimum Wages of Workers Act and the federal Trafficking Victims Protection Act ("TVPA").
 The plaintiff class claims that the Company was unjustly enriched because of the level of payment the detainees received for work performed at the facility, even though the voluntary work program as well as the wage rates and standards associated with the program that are at issue in the case are authorized by the Federal government under guidelines approved by the United States Congress.
 On July 6, 2015, the Court found that detainees were not employees under the Colorado Minimum Wage Order and dismissed this claim.
-In February 2017, the Court granted the plaintiff-class' motion for class certification on the TVPA and unjust enrichment claims.
+In February 2017, the Court granted the plaintiff-class' motion for class certification.
 The plaintiff class seeks actual damages, compensatory damages, exemplary damages, punitive damages, restitution, attorneys' fees and costs, and such other relief as the Court may deem proper.
 In the time since the Colorado suit was initially filed, three similar lawsuits have been filed - two in Washington and one in California.
 In Washington, one of the two lawsuits was filed on September 9, 2017 by immigration detainees against the Company in the U.S. District Court for the Western District of Washington.
-The second lawsuit was filed on September 20, 2017 by the State Attorney General against the Company in the Superior Court of the State of Washington for Pierce County, which the Company removed to the U.S. District Court for the Western District of Washington on October 9, 2017.
+The second was filed on September 20, 2017 by the State Attorney General against the Company in the Superior Court of the State of Washington for Pierce County, which the Company removed to the U.S. District Court for the Western District of Washington on October 9, 2017.
 In California, a class-action lawsuit was filed on December 19, 2017 by immigration detainees against the Company in the U.S. District Court Eastern Division of the Central District of California.
 All three lawsuits allege violations of the respective state's minimum wage laws.
-However, the California lawsuit, like the Colorado suit, also includes claims that the Company violated the TVPA and California's equivalent state statute.
-On September 27, 2019, the California plaintiff class filed a motion for class certification of both California-based and nationwide classes.
-The Company filed a response to this motion disputing the plaintiff class' right to broad class treatment of the claims at issue.
-On July 2, 2019, the Company filed a Motion for Summary Judgment in the Washington Attorney General's Tacoma lawsuit based on the Company's position that its legal defenses prevent the case from proceeding to trial.
-The federal court in Washington denied the Company's Motion for Summary Judgment on August 6, 2019.
-However, on August 20, 2019, the Department of Justice filed a Statement of Interest, which asked the Washington court to revisit its prior denial of the Company's intergovernmental immunity defense in the case.
-While the Washington court ultimately elected not to dismiss the case at the time, its order importantly declared that the Company's intergovernmental immunity defense was legally viable, to be ultimately determined at trial.
-The two Washington cases are currently set for trial in April 2020.
+However, the California lawsuit, like the Colorado suit, also includes claims based that the Company violated the TVPA and California's equivalent state statute.
 The Company intends to take all necessary steps to vigorously defend itself and has consistently refuted the allegations and claims in these lawsuits.
-The Company has not recorded an accrual relating to these matters at this time, as a loss is not considered probable nor reasonably estimable at this stage of the lawsuits.
-The Company establishes accruals for specific legal proceedings when it is considered probable that a loss has been incurred and the amount of the loss can be reasonably estimated.
-However, the results of these claims or proceedings cannot be predicted with certainty, and an unfavorable resolution of one or more of these claims or proceedings could have a material adverse effect on the Company's financial condition, results of operations or cash flows.
-The Company's accruals for loss contingencies are reviewed quarterly and adjusted as additional information becomes available.
-The Company does not accrue for anticipated legal fees and costs but expenses those items as incurred.
+The Company has not recorded an accrual relating to these matters at this time, as a loss is not considered probable nor reasonably estimable at this stage of the lawsuit.